Find the answers to some of the most frequently asked questions about burning logs and firewood.

-Kiln Dried Logs burn hotter than seasoned logs - With less moisture contained in the kiln dried log, less energy is required to burn off residual moisture and therefore more energy converts into heat.
+Kiln Dried Logs burn hotter than seasoned logs or green logs - With less moisture contained in the kiln dried log, less energy is required to burn off residual moisture and therefore more energy converts into heat.

 Kiln Dried Logs help to prolong the life of your appliance - The higher temperatures burn off the water and the sap remaining in the wood, stopping it from building up on the inside of your appliance as tar, which over time, can foul and rust your appliance leading to a loss of efficiency.

-It depends on the exact species of wood you are comparing but, generally speaking hardwood logs tend to be much more dense than softwood logs and therefore they burner hotter.
+It depends on the exact species of wood you are comparing but, generally speaking, hardwood logs tend to be denser than softwood logs and therefore they burn hotter.
 Given two similar sized and seasoned logs, one hardwood and the other softwood, the hardwood log would generally be heavier and produce more energy than the softwood log.
-You therefore need fewer hardwood logs to produce the same heat output and because they take longer to burn the refuelling intervals are longer as well.
-Softwood logs are easier to light and are great when you want a fire with lower heat output, like autumn and spring - Read our online Real Wood Guide for a fuller explanation of wood types, density, calorific values and moisture content.
+You, therefore, need fewer hardwood logs to produce the same heat output and because they take longer to burn the refuelling intervals are longer as well.
+Softwood logs are easier to light and are generally cheaper to buy.
+Regardless of your choice of hardwood or softwood logs they should always be as dry as possible before burning. - Read our online Real Wood Guide for a fuller explanation of wood types, density, calorific values and moisture content.

 Are logs from Logs2U seasoned?

 A seasoned log is one that has been cut and dry stored (i.e. under cover) for a long period of time, usually over 12 months.
-During this time the moisture contained in the wood evaporates off into the atmosphere.
-To season logs yourself you will need a log store located in a well ventilated area, some unseasoned logs and lots of patience - Read our online Real Wood Guide for a fuller explanation.
+During this time, the moisture contained in the wood evaporates off into the atmosphere.
+To season logs yourself you will need a log store located in a well-ventilated area, some unseasoned logs and lots of patience.
+Read our online Real Wood Guide for more information.

-Unseasoned logs are ok to burn on an open fire (best burnt with solid fuels as you will reduce the amount of condensates building up in your chimney), but can lead to severe damage if burnt on closed appliances because the temperature is not sufficient to burn off the sap contained in the wood, which then builds up on the inside of your appliance as a tar condensate - Read our online Wood Fuel Guide.
+Unseasoned logs are ok to burn on an open fire (best burnt with solid fuels as you will reduce condensates building up in your chimney), but can lead to severe damage if burnt on closed appliances because the temperature is not sufficient to burn off the sap contained in the wood, which then builds up on the inside of your appliance as a tar condensate.
+Read our online Wood Fuel Guide for more information.

 Unseasoned logs or green logs basically means that a log has been freshly cut and is likely to have a high moisture content - i.e. above 50%.
 A seasoned log however, has been cut and dry stored for a long period of time so that the moisture content is considerably less - between 30 and 50%.
 Because of the lower moisture content seasoned logs will burn hotter and more efficiently than unseasoned logs.
-For the same reason Kiln Dried Logs at approximately 20% moisture, burn hotter and more efficiently still - Read our online Real Wood Guide.
+For the same reason Kiln Dried Logs at approximately 20% moisture, burn hotter and more efficiently still.
+Read our online Real Wood Guide for more information.

-When we supply firewood and logs we try to think of our customers needs and requirements, so we aim to manufacture logs and firewood that will fit most open fires and appliances.
-With this in mind all our logs are cut to a length of 255mm plus or minus 20mm.
-However, due to the nature of wood (unusual shapes and sizes), this is not always possible to achieve, so you may, on occassion, have to cut wood to meet the measurements of your particular stove or wood burning appliance.
+When we supply firewood and logs we try to think of our customer's needs and requirements, so we aim to manufacture logs and firewood that will fit most open fires and appliances.
+With this in mind, all our logs are cut to a length of 230mm plus or minus 20mm.
+However, due to the nature of wood (unusual shapes and sizes), this is not always possible to achieve, so you may, on occasion, have to cut wood to meet the measurements of your particular stove or wood burning appliance.

 If you do get tempted to buy logs by weight or by a lorry load remember that you could be paying for a lot of water - read our handy guide to buying logs online so that you get the best deal possible.
 Read our Firewood Logs weights and measure guide for a full explanation of our product sizes and volumes.